NEW: Autoweek: The Porsche Carrera GT is a hard car to drive, even for professionals

 Speed was a factor in the crash, the Los Angeles County Sheriff’s Office said.
 A 45 mph speed limit sign was attached to the light pole knocked down by the Porsche.

 The car, which sold for $450,000 when new, is a notoriously difficult vehicle to handle, even for professional drivers, according to Autoweek magazine.
 A top driver called it “scary,” the magazine reported Sunday.
 It is powered by a V-10, 610-hp engine.

-The wreck took place about 3:30 p.m.
-Saturday just a few hundred yards from the shop owned by Rodas.
-Both men had attended a holiday toy drive for Walker’s charity hosted at the shop that afternoon.
+The wreck took place about 3:30 p.m. just a few hundred yards from the shop owned by Rodas.
+Both men had attended a holiday toy drive for Walker’s charity, Reach Out Worldwide, hosted at the shop Saturday afternoon.

 Antonio Holmes told the Santa Clarita Valley Signal newspaper that he was at the charity event when Walker and Rodas left for a ride in the Porsche.